Customer engagement platform

 CES score = Total sum of responses/Number of responses

-But once you know what your brand’s customer experience scores, how can you improve them?
+We’ve established how to measure customer experience and that it’s important to track CX metrics to gauge satisfaction.
+But once you know your brand’s customer experience scores, how can you improve them?
 Here are four ways to get started.

 In a Khoros survey, around 50% of respondents said that they have interacted with brands on social media.
 Of customers who do interact with brands on social media, 65% expect brands to respond to their message and around 30% said they would stop giving a brand their business if the brand did not meet the customer’s timeframe expectations for a response.
 It’s neither easy nor satisfying to spend hours trying to resolve customer service issues.
-Speeding up customer service interactions can help improve customer satisfaction scores and make customers willing to spend more.
+Speeding up customer service interactions can help improve customer satisfaction scores and make customers spend more.

 The best way to achieve this is to modernize your contact center.
 Modern contact centers deflect calls to digital channels and automate repetitive and predictable tasks with chatbots, which streamlines workflows and resolves customer needs more quickly.